Please note that Tapas no longer supports Internet Explorer.

 Nov 21, 2025

-I could potentially spirit this attendant away into the outskirts, but the streets would be hard to traverse.
 Best to make this practical joke short.
-I dove into an idle restaurant and marched straight towards the back walls.
+I dove into an idle restaurant and marched straight ahead.
 Sat the dizzy woman down to face towards the entrance.
+Perfect.
 Impossible to miss.

-Wrote the reply to a single question he has ever asked me.
+Wrote a reply to a single question he has ever asked me.

 “You did.”

 I was even sure it was true.
-Anybody would be at loss for words after multiple insults like this.
-Stuffed the napkin in between drooling girl’s intertwined fingers and ran straight into a waitress.
+Anybody would be at loss for words after a string of minor insults like this.
+Stuffed the napkin between the drooling girl’s intertwined fingers and ran straight into a waitress.

-Quickly typed up, “She’s not feeling well.
+Quickly typed out, “She’s not feeling well.
 Will be pick-d up shortly.”

 I used the chance to make an abrupt disappearance.

-Wanted to leave a spy camera behind to see how this unfolds, but decided against it.
-They were expensive and I’d rather avoid an ambush.
+Didn’t leave any spy cameras behind.
+They were expensive, and I’d rather avoid an ambush.
 I was known for going back for my stuff, after all.

 “D-damn.”